 On December 4, 2009, Netlist filed a patent infringement lawsuit against Google, Inc. ("Google") in the U.S. District Court for the Northern District of California (the "NDCA"), seeking damages and injunctive relief based on Google's alleged infringement of our U.S. Patent No. 7,619,912 (the "'912 Patent").
-The current judge assigned to the case, Chief Judge Seeborg, entered an order via stipulation on October 17, 2022 staying the NDCA Google case until the resolution of a pending case filed by Netlist, Inc. against Samsung Electronics Co., Ltd. in the United States District Court for the Eastern District of Texas ("EDTX") (Netlist, Inc. v.
-Samsung Electronics Co., Ltd. et al., Case No. 2:22-cv-00293-JRG).
+The current judge assigned to the case, Hon.
+Chief Judge Seeborg, entered an order via stipulation on October 17, 2022 staying the NDCA Google case until the resolution of a pending case filed by Netlist, Inc. against Samsung Electronics Co., Ltd. in the United States District Court for the Eastern District of Texas ("EDTX") (Netlist, Inc. v.
+Samsung Elecs.
+Co., Ltd. et al., Case No. 2:22-cv-00293-JRG).

 On July 26, 2022, Netlist filed patent infringement claims against Google Cloud EMEA Limited, Google Germany GmbH, Redtec Computing GmbH, and Google, seeking damages based on those defendants' infringement of European Patents EP 2,454,735 ("EP735") and EP 3,404,660 ("EP660"), which both generally relate to load reduced dual in line memory modules ("LRDIMM") technologies.
 As of the reporting date, Google has submitted its statements of defense.
-The date for oral hearings are currently scheduled for November 2023.
+As of the reporting date, the date for oral hearings before the Dusseldorf Court is currently scheduled for November 9, 2023.

 On October 15, 2021, Samsung initiated a declaratory judgement action against Netlist in the U.S. District Court for the District of Delaware ("DDE") (Samsung Elecs.
 Co., Ltd., et. al. v.
 Netlist, Inc., Case No. 1:21-cv-01453-RGA).
 On September 12, 2022, Netlist amended its Counterclaims to include counterclaims against Google, LLC and Alphabet, Inc. On November 15, 2022, Google, LLC and Alphabet, Inc. responded to Netlist's Counterclaims by filing a Motion to Dismiss or alternatively to sever and stay the counterclaims.
-As of the reporting date, the Court has set the oral argument date for Google's Motion to Dismiss or alternatively, Sever and Stay and Dismiss Willfulness and Indirect Infringement Allegations as May 22, 2023 at 2:00 P.M.
-ET before Judge Jennifer L. Hall.
-Further, the Court set the Claim Construction hearing for October 20, 2023, and the beginning of the Jury Trial on February 3, 2025.
+As of the reporting date, the Court has heard oral arguments for Google's Motion to Dismiss or alternatively, Sever and Stay and Dismiss Willfulness and Indirect Infringement Allegations.
+As of the reporting date, the case remains active and set for a claim construction hearing on October 20, 2023, and the Jury Trial is scheduled to begin on February 3, 2025.